11 Home Selling Tips Nobody Is Telling You About

 Incorporating this approach into your marketing strategy will captivate more buyers, which will increase your chances of getting the best offer.

-9. Tailor the staging for your perfect buyer
+9. Stage your home for the perfect buyer

 The ideal buyer for your home fits within a certain demographic.